Rafsan0Z/MKS22X-FinalProject/README.md

 Rafsan: Added countdown mechanism (basic and needs updating)

-Kenson:

-started enemy class, reorganized constructors of living, wrote circle-circle collision detection to be used in many cases
+Kenson: started enemy class, reorganized constructors of living, wrote circle-circle collision detection to be used in many cases

 ## May 20th Monday ----------

-Kenson:
+Rafsan: Tried to implemented a multiplayer system using the same keyboard, the attempt was unsuccesful and will not be a feature of the final product

-made hitbox only visible in slow mode, started working on enemies shooting at regular time intervals
+Kenson: made hitbox only visible in slow mode, started working on enemies shooting at regular time intervals

 ## May 21st Tuesday ----------